Build a site

 9. Reduce the image size twice.

-Next, you'll add a button that users can click to follow the initiative.
+Next, you'll add a button that users can click to follow your work.

-10. Below the Text card, add a Follow Initiative card.
+10. Below the Text card, add a Follow card.

-A button to follow or unfollow the initiative is added.
+A button to follow or unfollow the site is added.
 The button also has some explanatory text.
-Because you already added a text card with information about following the initiative, you can delete the text that came with the button.
+Because you already added a text card with information about following the site, you can delete the text that came with the button.

-11. In the Follow Settings side panel, delete the text in the Call-to-Action field.
+11. In the Follow side panel, delete the text in the Call-to-Action field.

 Call-to-Action field with text removed